Charles L. Bartholomew

-Early life and career
+Early life and education

 Bartholomew was born February 10, 1869, in Chariton, Iowa to Col. Orion A. and Mary Smith Bartholomew.
-He attended the Iowa State College, graduating with a Bachelor's in Science, and meeting his future wife, Ella Louise Henderson.
+He attended the Iowa State College, graduating with a bachelor's in science, and meeting his future wife, Ella Louise Henderson.

+Career

 He began working as a reporter for the Minneapolis Journal before becoming one of the first daily editorial cartoonists in the world in the late 1890s.

 From 1899 to 1915, he produced an editorial cartoon almost every day, usually published on the front page.
 His cartoons were reproduced in newspapers around the world, as well as the American and European Review of Reviews.
 The subject of his cartoons ran the gamut from the Spanish–American War to local Minnesota politics and weather.
 During his time at the Journal, he also drew a number of Saturday cartoon strips, and worked as a children's book illustrator.

-Later career and death
+Later life and death

-After retiring from the Minneapolis Journal, Bartholomew became the Dean of the Federal School of Illustrating and Cartooning where he give large lecture-style chalk talks for students and everyday citizens.
+After retiring from the Minneapolis Journal, Bartholomew became the dean of the Federal School of Illustrating and Cartooning, where he give large lecture-style chalk talks for students and everyday citizens.
 The Federal School of Illustrating and Cartooning is now better known as Art Instruction Schools, famous for its Draw Me! advertisements on matchbooks and in magazines.

 In addition to his lectures, Bartholomew organized Bart Supplies art supply store, wrote and edited a dozen textbooks on illustrating and cartooning, and authored six illustrated children's books.

 He died on February 15, 1949, in Minneapolis.